Understanding the Bible | See All The Videos. Go to the: 30 Second Video Menu

 In his book “A Time Of Departing,” Ray Yungen defines New Age as: The Age of Aquarius, supposedly the Golden Age, when man becomes aware of his power and divinity. – Ray Yungen, A Time of Departing, 2006, page 204

 This sounds like a fad from the 60’s that has come and gone.
-But don’t be deceived.
+But do not be deceived.
 New Age spirituality is bigger than ever, and it is everywhere.
 Ray Yungen writes: Christian Yoga, spiritual disciplines, spiritual formation, the silence, sacred space, and contemplative prayer—do any of these sound familiar?
-If you haven’t heard of them yet, chances are it’s just a matter of time before these terms start showing up in your church. – Ray Yungen, A Time of Departing, 2006, page 204
+If you have not heard of them yet, chances are it is just a matter of time before these terms start showing up in your church. – Ray Yungen, A Time of Departing, 2006, page 204

 Author and speaker Warren Smith was deeply immersed in the New Age Movement.
 At the height of his involvement with New Age: “the Lord intervened.
 He exposed the darkness that was actually behind the deceptive “peace,” “love,” and “light” of our New Age/New Gospel teachings.
 By the time it was all over, it was clear to us that all of our New Age beliefs had been founded on half-truths and lies.” - Warren Smith, blog post